ssk12o/sop-site/regulamin-sop1-en.md

 The subject consists of a lecture and a laboratory.

-- The lectures introduce students to the course matter, in particular to the topic covered by the laboratory.
+- The lectures introduce students to the course matter, in particular, to the topic covered by the laboratory.
    - The course consists of 15 lecture hours in 2-hour blocks.
 The last lecture is 1 hour long.
 Lectures take place according to the schedule provided on the course website.
    - The lecture materials are available on the course website.
    - There are no lecture tests.
 The lecture content will, however, appear in the introductory tests during the laboratory.

 - The laboratory consists of five classes denoted as Lab0, Lab1, Lab2, Lab3, Lab4.
 The laboratory classes take place according to the schedule provided on the course website.
 The course website also includes preparation materials for classes.

 	- L0 class is devoted to the preparation of the environment.
-During this class, students have to recall the skills of the Unix Fundamentals course class and to configure the development environment.
+During this class, students have to recall the skills of the Unix Fundamentals course and to configure the development environment.
 Any deficiencies in the configuration or skills (e.g., lack of intellisense, underlining errors in the editor or poor ability to navigate through directories) in all subsequent classes will not be an excuse for poor grades and cannot be used as an excuse for less strict grading.
     - Lab1, Lab2, Lab3 and Lab4 classes assess abilities in the topics given in the laboratory schedule.
 You should prepare on your own for each class, using the materials on the course website and lecture materials.
 Each of the classes consists of three parts:

-	    - questions and answers (approx. 30 minutes): during this part, the teacher answers students' questions and explains any
+	    - questions and answers (approx. 30 minutes): during this part, the teacher answers students' questions.
 		- entry (8 minutes): solving the moodle test
         - programming task (90 minutes)